-Additions or extensions to a house involve both new construction and the alteration of an existing building.
+Additions or extensions to a house involve new construction and the alteration of an existing building.
 The new construction could be as small as cutting a window into an existing wall, or could be as large as adding a whole new storey to an existing building

-Example - extensions with no upgrade
+Example - extension with no upgrade

-If a new room is added to the side of an existing house, then the extension (the floor, roof, walls and windows) will need to comply with Clause H1.
+If a new room is added to the side of an existing house, then the extension (the floor, roof, walls and windows) will need to comply with clause H1.